On-demand services

 Better access to PrEP and PEP online

-Intermountain will soon offer faster access to PrEP and PEP without an appointment with a provider.
+Intermountain now offers faster access to PrEP and PEP without an appointment with a provider.

 For patients 18 and older in Utah and Idaho